CristyanSouza/NLW-Rocketseat/README.md

 # NLW Rocketseat
- Learnings from the NLW event - Rocketseat (HTML, CSS e JAVASCRIPT)
+ Learnings from the NLW event - Rocketseat (HTML, CSS and JAVASCRIPT)